toss/frontend-fundamentals/en/code/examples/use-user.md

   if (name.length === 0) {
     return {
       ok: false,
-      reason: 'Names cannot be empty.',
+      reason: 'Name cannot be empty.',
     };
   }

   if (name.length >= 20) {
     return {
       ok: false,
-      reason: 'Names cannot be more than 20 characters long.', };
+      reason: 'Name (or user-name) cannot be longer than 20 characters', };
   }